 “Yellowing” is the term most commonly used to describe the discoloration effect that occurs naturally on ageing, when an alkyd (oil-based) enamel paint is used indoors.
 It is most noticeable in situations where the natural lighting is poor, for example sliding cavity doors, inside door jambs, behind furniture or inside cupboards.

-The “yellowing” phenomenon is an industry wide technology characteristic which is prevalent in all paint manufacturers of oil-based enamel paints and is not restricted to any one individual product or brand.
+The “yellowing” phenomenon is an industry-wide technology characteristic that is prevalent in all paint manufacturers of oil-based enamel paints and is not restricted to any one individual product or brand.

-Paint “yellowing” on aging is a widely known and well documented characteristic property of alkyd (oil-based) enamels and is most noticeable in the dried films of pale coloured or white pigmented oilbased enamel paints or clear varnishes.
+Paint “yellowing” on ageing is a widely known and well documented characteristic property of alkyd (oil-based) enamels and is most noticeable in the dried films of pale-coloured or white pigmented oil-based enamel paints or clear varnishes.

 To minimise the “yellowing” effect during the drying process, all conventional water-based prep-coats and topcoats should be applied first and allowed to cure for up to two weeks (longer if cold) prior to the commencement of the enamel work (or vice-versa).

 Good ventilation, with the aid of fans, during application and during the drying period for all water-based paints will allow ammonia vapours (if present) to escape more quickly.

 As an alternative to conventional water-based paints, low VOC water-based paints that usually do not contain ammonia can be employed.